-- (a) in accordance with clause 2.13.27 and the WEM Procedure referred to in clause 2.16D.15; and - (b) having regard to the Offer Construction Guideline, - and if it considers that: - (c) a price offered by a Market Participant in its Portfolio Supply Curve was inconsistent with the price that a Market Participant without market power would offer in a profit maximising Portfolio Supply Curve an Economic Price Offer; or - (d) a price offered by a Market Participant in its Real-Time Market Submissions was inconsistent with the price that a Market Participant without market power would offer in a profit-maximising Real-Time Market an Economic Price Offer, - the Economic Regulation Authority must determine that the price was an Irregular Price Offer.
+- (a) in accordance with clause 2.13.27 and the WEM Procedure referred to in clause 2.16D.15; and - (b) having regard to the Offer Construction Guideline, and if it considers that:

+- (c) a price offered by a Market Participant in its Portfolio Supply Curve was inconsistent with the price that a Market Participant without market power would offer in a profit maximising Portfolio Supply Curve an Economic Price Offer; or - (d) a price offered by a Market Participant in its Real-Time Market Submissions was inconsistent with the price that a Market Participant without market power would offer in a profit-maximising Real-Time Market an Economic Price Offer, - the Economic Regulation Authority must determine that the price was an Irregular Price Offer.

-The ERA has published the Offer Construction Guideline and the Trading Conduct Guideline to provide regulatory guidance on the Market Participants' general trading obligations.
-The Offer Construction Guideline concerns the price offer obligations in WEM Rule 2.16A.1 provides guidance to Market Participants in relation to the application of WEM Rule 2.16C.6A:
+The ERA has published the Offer Construction Guideline and the Trading Conduct Guideline to provide regulatory guidance on Market Participants' general trading obligations.
+The Offer Construction Guideline provides guidance to Market Participants in relation to the application of WEM Rule 2.16C.6A: